radix-ui/themes/.github/CONTRIBUTING.md

 # install dependencies
 yarn install

-# start Storybook and see examples in the browser
+# start playground and see examples in the browser
 yarn dev
 ```